jaayap/Unity_Best_Practices/En/Unit_Test_And_TDD.md

 The tests pyramid presents different **type** of tests :

-- **HMI (Human-machine interface) tests** are expensive because the application must be launched entierely.
+- **HMI (Human-machine interface) tests** are expensive because the application must be launched entirely.
-    This tests can be automatised but to long to execute.
+    This tests can be automatized but to long to execute.
 They cover a few of scenario.
-    Sometimes, we haven't automatised test and we engage tester.
+    Sometimes, we haven't automatized test and we engage tester.

 - **Integration tests** are easy.
 They are close to the code, so refactor is easier.
     They cover much code and they can impact directly by modification